mrlikl/continue-update-rollback/README.md

 # cfn-cur

+[Submission part of an internal hackathon in 2023, however the behaviour of CFN has changed and one is able to rollback a stack with or without these checks that existed then.
+Hence, the repo is archived]

 A tool to generate AWS CLI command to continue-update-rollback a stack that is stuck in UPDATE_ROLLBACK_FAILED state.
 The resources to skip are essentially identified using a set of [DescribeStackResources](https://docs.aws.amazon.com/AWSCloudFormation/latest/APIReference/API_DescribeStackResources.html), [DescribeStacks](https://docs.aws.amazon.com/AWSCloudFormation/latest/APIReference/API_DescribeStacks.html) and [DescribeStackEvents](https://docs.aws.amazon.com/AWSCloudFormation/latest/APIReference/API_DescribeStackEvents.html) API Calls.

 Works for stacks with nested stacks.
 Always pass the root stack ARN and the root stack must be in `UPDATE_ROLLBACK_FAILED` state.
 If your root stack is in a different state [ i.e, the nested stack was updated directly ], the stack is ideally in a stuck situation and would need AWS intervention to recover.